zyh001/WindowsSpyBlocker/README.md

 * [simplewall](https://github.com/henrypp/simplewall) : Simple tool to configure Windows Filtering Platform (WFP).
 * [LEDE Project](https://lede-project.org/) : A Linux operating system based on OpenWrt.
 * [Mikrotik hosts parser](https://github.com/tarampampam/mikrotik-hosts-parser) : An application that blocks "advertising" for routers based on RouterOS.
-* [void-zones-tools](https://github.com/cyclaero/void-zones-tools) : A list of void zones that can be readily feed into Unbound on FreeBSD .
+* [void-zones-tools](https://github.com/cyclaero/void-zones-tools) : A list of void zones that can be readily feed into Unbound on FreeBSD.
+* [DNSCrypt Proxy](https://dnscrypt.info/) : A flexible DNS proxy, with support for encrypted DNS protocols.

 ## How can i help ?